RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

     shared void starwarsTestSuite() {}

-Support for declaratively specify custom test listeners, which will be notified during test execution.
+You will be able to declare custom test listeners, which will be notified during test execution:

 <!-- try: -->
     testListeners({`class DependencyInjectionTestListener`,